Introduction

 addPropertyListItem();

-A succcessful response will look like so:
+A successful response will look like this:

 {